Gardening has been my passion for years, and I have written extensively on this niche.

 Rooftops gardens provide great insulation, retain heat in winter, and keep temperatures cool in summer.
 The plants will keep the floors beneath them cool.
 This translates into lesser use of heating, ventilation, and air conditioning systems.

-Rainwater harvesting has been a very popular way of using the rainwater that would otherwise flow through your rain pipes from the roof and go into the drains.
+Rainwater harvesting has been a very popular way of using the rainwater that would otherwise flow through your drain pipes from the roof and go into the drains.
 To use the rainwater, it is made to flow through the gutter and downspout into a tank in the ground.
 But the tank can only capture 5 to 6% of the water that flows down your roof.
 So why not use it all?

 Control Urban Heat Island (UHI)